SDBrett/jekyllblog/_posts/2015-02-11-default-to-powershell-in-windows-core.md

 Click _Ok_ and close the Registry Editior.

-When you reboot the server you will now have a Powershell prompt.
+When you reboot the server you will now have a PowerShell prompt.